doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 ## DjongoNxt

 Features under development at DjongoNxt are not a part of the standard Djongo package.
-Visit the [sponsors page][sponsor_page] for more information.
+Visit the [support page][support_page] for more information.
 {: .notice--info}

 DjongoNxt brings support to all features of MongoDB features including: